Skip to content

 In the United States, the Campbell Danger Assessment (DA), an empirically derived 20-item lethality screening instrument developed by Jacquelyn Campbell and colleagues at Johns Hopkins, is more widely used in domestic violence courts and with victim advocates than the SARA, which tends to be used in forensic mental health and criminal court risk assessments.
 Both tools appear in US pre-trial risk assessment programmes.

-The admissibility of structured risk assessment testimony in courts across multiple jurisdictions has been litigated extensively.
+Structured risk assessment testimony has been subjected to admissibility litigation across multiple jurisdictions.
 The core challenges fall into two categories: the first questions whether the instrument meets the general scientific standards required for expert testimony; the second questions whether instruments validated on specific populations apply to the individual before the court.

 In the United States, the VRAG, HCR-20, and PCL-R have all been subjected to Daubert challenges in civil commitment and capital-sentencing proceedings.
 The consensus outcome of those hearings, surveyed by William Gardner and colleagues in a 2006 review in Law and Human Behavior, is that actuarial instruments are generally admitted as reliable scientific methodology but that courts frequently require the evaluator to explain base-rate limitations, to disclose the derivation sample, and to avoid claiming more precision than the instrument supports.
 The phrase "this individual falls in a bin where approximately 35 percent of released offenders were violently reconvicted within 5 years" is admissible; the phrase "this individual has a 35 percent chance of being violent" is not, because the latter implies an individual-level probability that the instrument does not produce.

-In England and Wales, the Court of Appeal addressed the admissibility of psychological risk assessment evidence in R v.
-Wells (2015, EWCA Crim 2, though the primary case law on expert evidence admissibility more broadly rests on R v.
-Bonython (1984) from South Australia and the Criminal Procedure Rules Part 19).
+In England and Wales, the Court of Appeal addressed fitness to plead and the admissibility of interview evidence for defendants found unfit to stand trial in R v.
+Wells (2015, EWCA Crim 2); the primary case law on expert evidence admissibility more broadly rests on the Criminal Procedure Rules Part 19 and the Law Commission's 2011 reliability standard.
 The Law Commission's 2011 report Expert Evidence in Criminal Proceedings in England and Wales recommended a reliability-based admissibility standard for England and Wales, applied from 2011 through the Criminal Practice Directions, that parallels Daubert in its focus on testability, peer review, and error rate.

 Canada's R v.
 Mohan (1994, Supreme Court of Canada) is the leading admissibility framework for expert evidence: the evidence must be relevant, necessary to assist the trier of fact, not violate any exclusionary rule, and come from a properly qualified expert.
 The VRAG and HCR-20 have generally survived Mohan challenges, with courts focusing the admissibility inquiry on the qualifications of the evaluator and the clarity of the probability-versus-prediction distinction.

-The cross-cultural validity problem is less well litigated but more scientifically serious.
+The cross-cultural validity problem is less frequently litigated but raises more fundamental scientific concerns.
 The VRAG-R derivation sample is drawn predominantly from Ontario, Canada.
 The HCR-20 V3's normative data includes UK high-secure hospital patients, Swedish forensic psychiatric patients, and Canadian forensic mental health patients.
 Neither instrument has a validated normative sample from India, sub-Saharan Africa, South America, or South Asia.
 NIMHANS Bangalore and IHBAS Delhi use these instruments clinically, guided by the only available training materials, while acknowledging in consultation reports that local base-rate data are unavailable.

 The practical consequence is that an HCR-20 V3 Moderate risk rating assigned to a forensic patient in India carries an unknown relationship to Indian recidivism base rates.
 The SPJ nature of the HCR-20 mitigates this problem somewhat: the final risk rating is a professional judgement informed by the items rather than a statistical output from a normative table.
 The VRAG-R, as a fully actuarial instrument, is more vulnerable to this criticism because its probability estimates are directly derived from the derivation-sample base rate.